stleerh/blog2/announcing.md

 There are links like **Expand** that maximizes the space for this panel.
-In the upper right corner, you can set the time range for the data and have the panel refresh automatically at various intervals if desired.
+In the upper right corner, you can set the time range for the data and have the panel refresh automatically at various intervals, if desired.

 The three tabs present different visualizations for the traffic flows.
 In the Overview tab (Figure 2), there are several different chart types that give you